In the state of Maryland, the laws on crimes of assault and battery are arranged under two statutory crimes

 Serious bodily harm is ‘ ‘ as an injury that severe enough to cause a large amount of damage to the body and/or the risk of death.

-First Degree assault is a crime that is punishable by a sentence of up to 25 years in prison.
+First Degree act of physical violence is a crime that is punishable by a sentence of up to 25 years in prison.

 Assault Against Police Officers